Fiol Law Group|Posted in Car Accidents on March 21, 2021

 If a hit-and-run driver strikes your vehicle, pull over to the side of the road in a safe place, out of traffic.
 Turn your hazard lights on and use road triangles or flares, if you have them.
 Check yourself and others involved in the car accident for injuries.
 If you were struck as a pedestrian, try not to move unless you are in danger of imminent harm.
 Moving too suddenly or in the incorrect way could make a serious injury worse, such as exacerbating a spinal cord injury and causing paralysis.

-Call the Police to Report the Hit-and-Run
+Call the Police to Report the Hit-and-Run in Tampa

 Call 911 immediately after any hit-and-run accident, major or minor.
 Request paramedics if anyone is injured.
 Fleeing the scene of a car accident is against the law in Florida.
 The police will want to know about the crime and investigate to try to find the culprit.
 The police can help you gather important evidence from the scene of the crash, such as eyewitness statements.